 Ok, so I was born in Newport, it’s not my fault!
 But I am Cardiff bred.
 There is Brains beer running through these veins (probably literally).
 And I love my rugby!

-I’m a committed and passionate supporter of Cardiff Blues and Cardiff RFC and have been a season ticket holder and member for the past 10 years.
+I’m a committed and passionate supporter of Cardiff Blues and Cardiff RFC and have been a season ticket holder and member for many years.
 I attend most home games and as many away games as I’m able.

 Over the years I have been one of the silent majority bemoaning everything there is to bemoan about Cardiff Rugby!
 Now there is an opportunity to turn that silent majority into a vocal majority - to have a real critical voice.